eclab/grains/dave/README.md

 its own customized (and bug-fixed) copy of the NeoSWSerial library, so do not install that one (and in fact you may need to uninstall it).

+## Dave's Java Program
 Dave runs in a variety of modes.
-Many of these modes are meant to receive MIDI over USB and route it to WonkyStuff modules or to the MASTER I/O.  The GRAINS USB port cannot present itself as a MIDI Device, so Dave works with a Java program, also called Dave, which receives MIDI from your DAW or controller and sends it over the USB port to the GRAINS.
+Many of these modes are meant to receive MIDI over USB and route it to WonkyStuff modules or to the MASTER I/O.  The GRAINS USB port cannot present itself as a MIDI Device, so [Dave works with a Java program, also called Dave,](https://github.com/eclab/grains/dave/java/) which receives MIDI from your DAW or controller and sends it over the USB port to the GRAINS.
 This program is located in the "java" subdirectory.

+The general hookup to a controller as follows:

+- DAVE on GRAINS <-USB-> Dave Java Program <----> Controller Device

+The hookup to a typical DAW is:

+- DAVE <-USB-> Dave Java Program <---> MIDI Loopback Device <---> DAW (Though Logic on the Mac doesn't need a Loopback.
+Ableton does)

+See the Dave java program [README file](https://github.com/eclab/grains/dave/java/README.md) for more information.

+## Hacking the TRS Jacks

 You may have noticed that neither the MB/1 nor MASTER I/O have a WonkyStuff-style MIDI In port.
 They just have MIDI TRS-B jacks.
 However it is possible to send MIDI to them from the GRAINS with some wiring.
 See the file "docs/TRS.md" in the dave directory for more information.
+You should absolutely know what you're doing here: this is not standard use of AE modular, and I will not be held responsible if you fry a your MB/1 or MASTER I/O MIDI optoisolator.

+## Dave's Modes

 DAVE works in one or more MODES and has a few configuration options beyond that.

-### Other Stuff

-Dave also has a facility to convert .mid files to .h files that you can cut and paste into GRAINS Beats.

-## The Modes

 Here are the basic modes: